You might have heard of this famous saying, “Go where you feel most alive.”

 Moreover, since this freestyle riding needs you to perform some solid skills (like how you control your body while you flip and then turn over the longboard), so you might have gotten the idea of how this works.

-At first, these stunts would sound like some alien stuff, but you will get along with quite well once you master the art as for how to regain your balance while you jump on and off from the longboard flipping it over.
+At first, these stunts would sound like some alien stuff, but you will get along with them quite well once you master the art of how to regain your balance while you jump on and off the longboard flipping it over.